Banner

 • Automatic generation of master DOFs and processing of DOF relations.

-• Support of slave DOFs in DOF relations as master DOFs of a Superelement.
+• Support of slave DOFs in DOF relations as master DOFs of a superelement.

-Structural Dynamics Modification (SDM) is a modal domain method to rapidly assess the influence of many structural changes on the modal parameters and derived results like FRFs or operational shapes.
+Modal-Based Assembly (MBA) is a modal domain substructuring method to rapidly assess the influence of structural changes on the modal parameters and derived results like FRFs or operational shapes.
+The main advantage of the MBA approach is its high computational efficiency.
 This technique can be used to investigate the effect of different modeling assumptions on the level of correlation with test data.
 Other applications are in vibration troubleshooting or are design-oriented, for example to find the most efficient structural modification that will shift resonant frequencies away from excitation frequencies.

 Key Features

-• Point-and-click interactive definition of modification elements.
+• Point-and-click interactive definition of modifications.

 • Solution of modified mode shapes and resonance frequencies using modal parameters coming from modal test or finite element analysis.

-• Correlation analysis between unmodified and modified models.
+• Correlation analysis between unmodified and modified models

 • Variational analysis of all physical properties of the modification elements using the fast modal solver.